Thecsrjournal App Store

 Thecsrjournal Google Play Store

-Delhi HC Postpones Demolistion of Madrasi Jhuggi-Jhopri
+Delhi HC Postpones Demolition of Madrasi Jhuggi-Jhopri

-Problems In Relocation
+Problems in Relocation

 The slum dwellers also highlighted that the flats built for rehabilitation in Narela lack basic amenities.

-A total of 370 jhuggi-jhopris make up the Madras camp, but only 189 dwellers have been found eligible for rehabilitation under the Delhi slum Rehabilitation and Relocation Policy, 2015.
+A total of 370 jhuggi-jhopris make up the Madras Camp, but only 189 dwellers have been found eligible for rehabilitation under the Delhi Slum Rehabilitation and Relocation Policy, 2015.

 Latest News